jschomay/httpacman/notes.md

 - make tab title and favicon be hyperlink harry instead of random site's

-- in components/index loop through all components passed in to mixin to extend with instead of hardcoding to use just sprite

-- Some sites use framesets and dont have a body... so out stuff doesn't get appended, arg

 - directional speed goes over the player speedlimit.
 Not really a big deal, but if you want to fix it, check the length of the combined vy/vx vectors against the speedlimit before adding the acceleration instead of just checking vy and vx individually

 - Impliment timeout in server to give up on slow urls and try again

 - we're using a lot of libraries that all polute the global space... use something like requirejs?

-- I'd like to add javascripts back in and just somehow stop code that will mess wtih us (like redefine window.location.href).
-But this seems to mess up our game often, for example, on facebook.com
-  - www.teensreadtoo.com uses location.href to redirect (I think.. it adds ?ai=1 to url, which breaks)
-  - huffingtonpost.com works, but canvas height isn't set right for some reason, thinkprogress.org too
-  - livemocha has trouble with $, maybe I need to use no conflicts mode
-  - http://www.othermusic.com/ loads cdn files from //:... which our fixSrcUrls regex incorrectly appends the host to
-  - http://www.lonelyplanet.com/ uses requirejs, so our require function gets overwritten

 - Facebook.com doesn't work.
 This is a big problem, since most external links go to it.
 I fixed the user-agent, so now facebook loads, but it is missing the page content.
 I think that needs javascript to load, but allowing javascript removes the game from the page.